alhaponyfaraj/Routing_protocol_simulation/README.md

 # Routing_protocol_simulation
-This repo contains a simulation of an adaptive routing protocol
+This project is a simulation of an adaptive routing protocol specifically Dijkstra algorithm